teamlint/container/README.md

 ```

 For a container to know that as an implementation of `http.Handler` is
-necessary to use, we use the option `inject.As()`.
+necessary to use, we use the option `container.As()`.
 The arguments of this
 option must be a pointer(s) to an interface like `new(Endpoint)`.

 > This syntax may seem strange, but I have not found a better way to